USAID Zambia Let’s Read Project

 In Zambia, the Ministry of General Education began implementing the Primary Literacy Programme (PLP) in 2013 to serve students from pre-primary through grade 7 across the country.
 However, several challenges to successful implementation of the PLP remain.
 These include inadequate teacher training, insufficient student resources, and a lack of community involvement in education.

-The USAID Let’s Read Project focuses on improving reading outcomes for early-grade students from pre-primary through grade 3.
-The project seeks to increase the fidelity of the PLP and support the education system at all levels with a whole school-whole system approach.
+The USAID Let’s Read Project focused on improving reading outcomes for early-grade students from pre-primary through grade 3.
+The project sought to increase the fidelity of the PLP and support the education system at all levels with a whole school-whole system approach.

 Key Activities

-USAID Let’s Read staff conduct the following activities:
+USAID Let’s Read staff conducted the following activities:

-• Develop and implement parent, community, and private sector engagement campaigns
+- Developed and implemented parent, community, and private sector engagement campaigns

 Our Impact